rgdevment/CentosServer/README.md

 The virtualhost you can modified on _ansible/group\_vars/all/apache.yml_

-If you need add more virtual host, you can add new ip con _Vagrantfile_ and add new virtualhost on _apache.yml_.
+If you need add more virtual host, you can add new ip con _Vagrantfile_ and add new virtualhost on _/ansible/templates/vhost.conf.base_

 # VM2 - Services Machine